ValiantDmello/LinuxFileManipulator/README.md

-# File System Manipulation Tool
+# File Copy and Move Utility

-A simple Linux command-line tool for copying or moving files and directories based on specified extensions.
+This C program provides a file and directory copy/move utility with support for filtering by file extensions.
+The program uses the nftw (File Tree Walk) function to traverse the source directory and perform copy or move operations on files and directories based on specified criteria.

 ## Features

-- **Copy (`-cp`):** Copies files and directories from a source directory to a destination directory.
-- **Move (`-mv`):** Moves files and directories from a source directory to a destination directory.
+* Copy or move files and directories from a source directory to a destination directory.
-- **Filter by Extension:** Optionally filter files based on specified extensions.
+* Filter files based on allowed file extensions.
+* Supports both single file and directory copy/move operations.
+* Utilizes the nftw function for efficient directory traversal.

 ## Usage

-### Prerequisites

-- Linux environment
-- GCC compiler

 ### Build